 GENERAL HEALTH AND HYGIENE PROTOCOLS

-Many of the following health and hygiene habits represent best practices even in normal times but they are especially important during times in which we work together to control the spread of disease, including the COVID-19.
+Many of the following health and hygiene habits represent best practices even in normal times but they are especially important during times in which we work together to control the spread of disease, including COVID-19.
 As a way to emphasize the importance of complying with these expectations and for ease of reference, we have compiled the essential expectations below.
-As the situation stabilizes, we may be able to relax some of these protocols, such as social distancing and wearing masks, but until then we ask that everyone in the school community adhere to these expectations.
+As the situation continues to stabilize, we may be able to relax some of these protocols, such as social distancing and wearing masks, but until then we ask that everyone in the school community adhere to these expectations.

 Hand Washing: Wash hands with soap and water for at least 20 seconds using the 7-step method as often as possible, but always:

 - After using the toilet

 - Before touching your eyes, nose or mouth

 - After sneezing or coughing or using a tissue